Enslaved People of Mount Vernon Tour

 Cyrus or Wilson, Mount Vernon’s grooms, likely cared for Latrobe’s horses, boarding them in the stable overnight and bringing them back to the house for his departure.

 Cooking in Mount Vernon’s kitchen was hot, smoky, demanding, and skilled work.
-Enslaved cooks like Doll, Hercules, Nathan, and Lucy, arose at four each morning to light the fire in the oven and prepare for the meals to be served in the Mansion.
+Enslaved cooks like Doll, Hercules, Nathan, and Lucy arose at 4 a.m. each morning to light the fire in the oven and prepare for the meals to be served in the Mansion.
 Their duties could continue well into the evening.
 The Washingtons placed great trust in their cooks, whose talent was evident in visitors’ descriptions of sumptuous meals.

 Under Martha Washington’s supervision, cooks planned menus and selected ingredients for each day’s meals.
 Enslaved laborers on the estate grew and harvested most of the Washingtons’ food: wheat and corn from the fields, fresh vegetables from the garden, fruit from the orchards, fish caught in the Potomac, and smoked ham from hogs raised on site.
 Imported luxuries like tea, coffee, chocolate, olives, oranges, and wine supplemented homegrown ingredients.